SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-Buena Vista San Francisco is a legendary cafe in the Fishermans Wharf neighborhood.
+Buena Vista San Francisco is a legendary cafe in the Fisherman's Wharf neighborhood.
 This cafe is famous for bringing Irish Coffee to the US.

 The Buena Vista San Francisco opened as a saloon in 1916.
 In Spanish, the words 'buena vista' translate to 'good view'.
-The cafe is just a block from the San Francisco bay and was named for its great views of the water.
+The café is just a block from the San Francisco Bay and was named for its great views of the water.

-For years, it was a popular spot for the local fishermen and others working along the San Francisco bay.
+For years, it was a popular spot for the local fishermen and others working along the San Francisco Bay.
 However, the introduction of the Irish Coffee here was what made it famous throughout the US.

 Irish Coffee was originally created by Joe Sheridan at the Shannon Airport in Ireland.
 In 1952, the owner of the Buena Vista San Francisco, Jack Koeppler, wanted to serve it in his cafe.
 He enlisted Stan Delaplane, an international travel writer and another lover of the famed cocktail, to help him recreate the recipe.